Learn About Iron: Fighting Fatigue with Iron - Cooper Complete

 51 years and older 8 mg 8 mg

-A doctor will use a blood test to measure hemoglobin levels to determine iron levels.
-Excessive iron intake can lead to toxicity and cause serious medical problems, including nausea, vomiting, diarrhea, and stomach pain.
+Your physician or health care provider can order a blood test to measure hemoglobin levels and thus determine iron levels.
+It’s particularly important not to self-diagnose low-iron, as excessive iron intake can lead to toxicity and cause serious medical problems, including nausea, vomiting, diarrhea, and stomach pain.
 In addition, long-term toxicity can lead to congestive heart failure (CHF), coronary artery disease (CAD), and liver cirrhosis.

 Hemoglobin Blood Levels